 For example, the Google logo in the past used to have serif(a small finishing stroke of letters), embossed(shadows within the font to make it look like it's 3D), shadowed font, and its progress until the modern logo had all of these features all removed into a simple design that states simplicity, and friendliness.

 3. Image - Symbol, emblem, and abstract logos depend on how they represent your brand.
-Brainstorming a symbol logo is easier as you can imagine a real-life object representing your brand values or the industry(e.g., trees for outdoor lifestyle).
-Emblems are logos mostly used for sports teams or brands that have long existed and thus have this sense of legacy in them.
+Brainstorming a symbol logo is easier, as you can imagine a real-life object representing your brand values or the industry(e.g., trees for an outdoor lifestyle).
+Emblems are logos mostly used for sports teams or brands that have long existed and thus have a sense of legacy in them.

 Messaging

 Digital brand messaging is the strategy to make a statement of how exactly it will be said.
-Consistency is key, but personality also plays a part, as it goes hand-in-hand with visual brand identity on how you want people to perceive you as a company.
+Consistency is key, but personality also plays a part, as it goes hand-in-hand with visual brand identity on how you want people to perceive your brand's story.
 Like every branding strategy, proper research of the target audience and competitive trends is the preliminary process before creating the brand voice and personality.

 Here are the top brand personalities and voices you can use, depending on your brand positioning, business industry, and core values.